Case Study

 Product teams are reactive by default.
 They gather user feedback late, expensively, and at the wrong moment.

 When a new feature is proposed internally, the question “what would our users think?” triggers a research process that takes weeks to complete — by which time the feature has already been scoped, estimated, and committed to a sprint.
 When a positioning change is debated in a leadership meeting, no one in the room represents the voice of the customer.
-When a competitor ships something unexpected, the response is driven by instinct rather than evidence.

 Swarm-Lite removes that cost entirely.
 It answers the question in minutes, before the decision is already made.